thindil/bob/README.md

 * `execute:`           - Mark start of list of commands or programs to execute when running this Bob command.
-* `- [command]`        - Each command or program which will be executed during running this Bob command must starts with hypen.
+* `- [command]`        - Each command or program which will be executed during running this Bob command must start with hypen.
 If you want to make that command maximum portable, use relative paths instead of absolute.
 If you want to execute command which contains space, put it in